kaashif/eve-arbitrage-finder/README.md

 ridiculously highly priced buy order I'm chasing.
 What if they cancel it?
 It would be nice to know which end of the trade is mispriced (i.e. significantly different from the regional average price).

+Are mispriced buys more common than mispriced sells?
+Or vice versa?
+Why might that be?
+I really don't know.

 # What's the end goal?